Reviewed by: Deidre Sommerer, LPN, MS, CMC, CDP

 Smart devices aren’t just a modern convenience.
 They’re also a valuable tool for disabled seniors who want to age safely at home.
 The following technologies are a few of the many smart home innovations that can help seniors stay safe at home.

-Many video doorbells also include two-way audio, so seniors can have a conversation with the person outside and determine whether they should answer the door.
-Some models even include safety features, such as facial recognition, motion capture and cloud video storage.
+Video doorbells often come with two-way audio, allowing seniors to communicate with visitors and decide whether to answer the door.
+Some models also offer safety features such as facial recognition, motion detection, and cloud video storage.

 Smart Door Locks